nownabe/golink/README.md

   --member user:<EMAIL>
 ```

-You can also specify Google Group:
+You have the option to specify Google Groups too:

 ```shell
 gcloud iap web add-iam-policy-binding \